slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Amateurs play for tricks, masters play for position.'*

+> *'You know you're good at something when you switch from making decisions with your conscious mind to making decisions with your instincts.' --  Naval Ravikant*

 And don’t stop, skills are perishable and the path to mastery a never ending story.
 Some of the skills that you need to achieve expertise were not yet systemised.

 > *'If you aren’t growing you’re dying.' -- Tony Robbins*